onefoursix/cm-api-flume-example/README.md

 This will give you a dir named something like <code>cloudera-cm_api-1f8dd19<code>

-Change to the python directory and install the module (see the README and SHELL_README for additional details):
+Change to the cm-api's python directory and install the module (see the README and SHELL_README for additional details):

     # cd cloudera-cm_api-1f8dd19/python
     # python setup.py install